 Fisher Investments has not faced any disciplinary events or material legal events, nor has any action been taken against any management person at the firm.
 The firm currently has a clean disciplinary disclosure record.

 When a firm registers with the SEC, it needs to report any criminal charges, regulatory actions or legal actions like liens or civil judgments that have been taken against them within the past decade.
 These are called disclosures and must be listed on a firm’s Form ADV filed with the SEC.

 For more information, visit Fisher Investments’ Investment Adviser Public Disclosure (IAPD) page.

 If you’re interested in working with Fisher Investments, you can:

 The firm will then connect you with a regional vice president so you can learn more about the firm.

 After the initial discussion, the firm will partner you with an investment counselor, who would become your point of contact and the person who manages your money.
 The investment counselor will ask you about your:

 With this information, they can put together your customized investment recommendation.
 If you’re happy with the recommendation, you can fill out the paperwork to transfer over your savings to launch the account.

 Once you’re a client, Fisher Investments states that your investment advisor will meet with you to go over your portfolio and make sure it’s still appropriate.
-The firm also says that you are free to contact them any time with questions or concerns.
+The firm also says that you are free to contact them at any time with questions or concerns.

 Fisher Investments has locations in the U.S. and across the globe, including in Canada and several European countries such as France, Germany and Denmark.
 The firm’s U.S. office locations are in the following cities: